0422 428 584

 For businesses adopting AI, this means government resources can help you navigate implementation, but the tools and platforms you’ll use come primarily from commercially-driven infrastructure.

-2026 and Beyond: Sector-specific regulations in health, copyright, finance, and other domains will likely build on AISI frameworks.
-The Attorney-General’s Department is currently consulting with the Copyright and Artificial Intelligence Reference Group on licensing models for copyrighted material in AI training.
-These outcomes will reshape legal boundaries for model development and deployment.
+Mid-2026 onwards: AISI testing standards, risk assessment frameworks and guidance documentation expected to start flowing.
+Sector-specific regulations in health, copyright, finance and other domains will likely build on AISI frameworks.
+The Attorney-General’s Department continues consulting with the Copyright and Artificial Intelligence Reference Group on licensing models for copyrighted material in AI training.

 The Western Australia Opportunity